-Quepos’ heyday was the first half of the 20th century, when the world began clamoring for bananas and old-growth forests were cleared for banana plantations.
+Quepos’ heyday was the first half of the 20th century, when the world began clamoring for bananas and old-growth forests were cleared to make way for banana plantations.
 An old-world plant, bananas began appearing here in the late 1800’s.
 The first banana company, the Parrish Farm Trading Company, was purchased by United Fruit Company in the 1930’s.
-By 1940, United Fruit became Chiquita, and sleepy Quepos was transformed into a busy harbor where almost every Costa Rican banana northbound to the US and Canada passed through.
-Who grew up in the latter half of the 20th century doesn’t remember those catchy Chiquita Banana ads?
+By 1940, United Fruit had become Chiquita, and sleepy Quepos

 Quepos’ natural coastline was originally mangroves—red, black, and pineapple (nothing to do with pineapple).
 Walking around Quepos today, you can still see some of these remaining mangroves in the tidal streams, but they are much degraded, and the waters that feed them are polluted.
 When the tide comes in, they stink and are full of trash.